jaycode/short_sale_volume/README.md

 ## How to setup and run

 1. Create a key pair in AWS EC2 console.
 2. Create a CloudFormation stack from `basic_network.yml` template.
 This is a generic VPC configuration with 2 private and 2 public subnets which should be quite useful for other similar projects too.
 I recommend setting the stack name with something generic, like "BasicNetwork".
-Take note of the first vPC ID and SubnetID of t
+Take note of the first VPC ID and SubnetID of the first public subnet.
 3. Create a CloudFormation stack from `aws-cf_template.yml`.
 Pass in your Quandl key and AWS Access ID and Private Access Key.
 I would name this stack with a specific project's name like "ShortInterests".
 4. After the stack created, go to the "Outputs" tab to get the URL of the Airflow admin, something like `http://ec2-3-219-234-248.compute-1.amazonaws.com:8080`.
 You can get the endpoint from there, which you can use to SSH connect.
     ```